 Bacterial overgrowth syndrome (BOS) is a term that describes clinical manifestations that occur when the normally low number of bacteria that inhabit the stomach, duodenum, jejunum, and proximal ileum significantly increases or becomes overtaken by other pathogens.[1]

-The prevalence of bacterial overgrowth syndrome varies depending on the population studied and the diagnostic methods used.
-In healthy people, BOS has been described in 0-12.5% by the glucose breath test, 20-22% by the lactulose breath test, and 0-35% when the14 C D-xylose breath test is used.[4]
-Bacterial overgrowth syndrome is more prevalent in elderly population because of diminished gastric acid secretion and consumption of a large number of medications that can cause hypomotility.
-BOS has also been described as a cause of occult malabsorption in elderly patients.[5]
+Moreover, the prevalence of bacterial overgrowth syndrome (BOS) can vary depending on the population used and the diagnostic methods applied.
+In healthy individuals, BOS rates range between 0-12.5% by the glucose breath test, 20-22% by the lactulose breath test, and 0-35% with the C D-xylose breath test.[11]
+BOS tends to be more common in the elderly population due to factors such as decreased gastric acid secretion and consumption of multiple medications that can lead to hypomotility, with BOS being linked to occult malabsorption in this demographic.[12]

 Bacterial overgrowth syndrome can lead to worsening symptoms of malabsorption and diarrhea.
 In certain patient subgroups, bacterial overgrowth syndrome can lead to significant morbidity or death.
 However, exact mortality rates directly linked to bacterial overgrowth syndrome are not readily available.

-Patient populations at an increased risk of mortality due to bacterial overgrowth syndrome include the following:
+Patient populations at an increased risk for mortality due to bacterial overgrowth syndrome include the following:

 If bacterial overgrowth syndrome is the result of an underlying medical problem that cannot be controlled, relapse will occur, with symptom-free periods.